ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 The QUIC transport layer support multiple streams over a single connection.
 QUIC implements a record protocol for TLS handshake messages to establish a connection.
-These messages are sent in special INITIAL and CRYPTO frames {{I-D.ietf-quic-transport}}, types of which are encrypted using different keys.
-INITIAL frames are encrypted using "fixed" keys derived from the QUIC version and public packet information (Connection ID).
-CRYPTO frames are encrypted using TLS handshake secrets.
-Once TLS completes, QUIC uses the resultant traffic secrets to for the QUIC connection to protect the rest of the streams.
-QUIC supports 0-RTT (early) data using previously negotiated connection secrets.
-Early data is sent in 0-RTT packets, which may be included in the same datagram as the Initial and Handshake packets.
+These messages are sent in CRYPTO frames {{I-D.ietf-quic-transport}} in Initial and Handshake packets.
+Initial packets are encrypted using fixed keys derived from the QUIC version and public packet information (Connection ID).
+Handshake packets are encrypted using TLS handshake secrets.
+Once TLS completes, QUIC uses the resulting traffic secrets to for the QUIC connection to protect the rest of the frames.
+QUIC supports 0-RTT data using previously negotiated connection secrets Early data is sent in 0-RTT packets, which may be included in the same datagram as the Initial and Handshake packets.

 ### Security Features